 I have used Chalk Paint to spruce up old frames of my grandma’s, Mason jars, cake displays, dressers, bowls, frames…you name it and I would be happy to chalk paint it.
 In fact, I kind of has to stop myself from over-doing it.
 When using chalk paint, although minimal prep is required, I do recommend getting yourself a good brush to avoid streaking.
 If you plan on doing distressing, make sure you have a good sander and be sure to REALLY get all that sawdust off.
 Otherwise, it might leave streaks.
 (Not sure how I know that!)

 Fun fact…I distress almost everything I chalk paint for 2 reasons:

 Read here to see my Chalk Paint in action plus all the best tools and tips.

 Not to be confused with chalk paint!
 When we bought our house the living room and kitchen walls were red and brown.
 Tom and I knew we would want different colors through the house so we made sure to paint RIGHT AWAY!
-While painting can be a very time consuming process, it is usually relatively inexpensive and makes a HUGE different when it comes to the appearance for a room.
+While painting can be a very time-consuming process, it is usually relatively inexpensive and makes a HUGE difference when it comes to the appearance for a room.

 Have you ever looked at artwork in stores?!
 Maybe I’m just a total